Apple File Conduit 2 has been updated for iOS 13 firmware. Here’s how you can download and install AFC2 on iPhone/iPad.

 You can use Apple File Conduit 2 to fix a corrupt installation of Cydia, change your resolution, and replace the icons, ringtones, or other stock files.

-Moreover, root access over USB is relatively easier as you don’t need to deal with SFTP or SSH utilities, which require a certain level of expertise.
+Moreover, root access over USB is relatively easier since you don’t have to deal with SFTP or SSH utilities, which require a certain level of expertise.

 While you may not use this feature daily, it’s a lifesaver if your device ever gets bricked after you install a bogus tweak or mess something up.